MiSTer-devel/Arcade-IronHorse_MiSTer/README.md

 | A | Crouch |

 ## Known Issues
-1) Sprites render one frame earlier than normal - this is not correct behavior for Iron Horse's graphics rendering
-2) Although bootleg flaws are modeled, sprite flickering is not 100% accurate and the slower clock used by bootleg Iron Horse PCBs is missing - as such, the core behaves as if said bootleg used the same clock as the original PCB
+1) Although bootleg flaws are modeled, sprite flickering is not 100% accurate
-3) The high score system may cause lockups or unusual behavior when high scores are loaded - resetting the core usually fixes this
+2) The high score system may cause lockups or unusual behavior when high scores are loaded with normalized video timings
-4) The volume scale of the YM2203's SSG section needs further verification
+3) The volume scale of the YM2203's SSG section needs further verification

-## Hiscore save/load
+## High score save/load

-Save and load of hiscores is supported for this core:
+Save and load of high scores is supported for this core:

-To save your hiscores manually, press the 'Save Settings' option in the OSD.
-Hiscores will be automatically loaded when the core is started.
+To save your high scores manually, press the 'Save Settings' option in the OSD.
+High scores will be automatically loaded when the core is started.

-To enable automatic saving of hiscores, turn on the 'Autosave Hiscores' option, press the 'Save Settings' option in the OSD, and reload the core.
-Hiscores will then be automatically saved (if they have changed) any time the OSD is opened.
+To enable automatic saving of high scores, turn on the 'Autosave Hiscores' option, press the 'Save Settings' option in the OSD, and reload the core.
+High scores will then be automatically saved (if they have changed) any time the OSD is opened.

-Hiscore data is stored in /media/fat/config/nvram/ as ```<mra filename>.nvm```
+High score data is stored in /media/fat/config/nvram/ as ```<mra filename>.nvm```